mindset-dojo/mindset-dojo.github.io/_forms/visionary.md

 In conversation, Visionary changes one's perception of reality:

-- Mirrors explore key points further
+- Mirror back key words in an conversation to explore important points further
-- Dynamic Silence holds space for the future to arrive
+- Being silent after you say something holds space for the future to arrive
 - A soft, inviting [Tone](../tone/) lures in possibility.

 When mature, Visionary is embodied through execution.